hakankoklu/sql-chemistry/README.md

 They also read the books individually.
 They had e-books (they learned from the fire) so more than one person could read the books at the same time.
 Most of them finished their books but some of them did not finish some books.

+## Sample queries

+All persons in the town
+Writer count per book in descending order of count Oldest/youngest person and their DOB
+Total number of write sessions longest reading session length longest writing session